santolucito/santolucito.github.io/ggu/cs102/index.md

 - 10% - Help Someone
 - 10% - Work at Company
 - 10% - Purchase Temple
-- 10% - Use of advanced topics in objects (extends, super)
+- 10% - Use of advanced topics in objects (extends, super, \@Overrides)

+Since this is a large project, you may want to download a more advanced editor.
+One option is [Netbeans](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 <hr>
 ## 6/1